top of page

 Do I need veterinary consent for my horse to have physiotherapy?

-If your horse is lame, or they are under the care of the vet with an on-going underlying condition, we will contact your veterinary practice to gain consent and the clinical history.
+If your horse is lame, or under veterinary care with an on-going underlying condition we will contact your veterinary practice to gain consent and the clinical history.
+For maintenance purposes or focusing on improving your horse’s performance, veterinary consent is not required prior to treatment.

 Does my horse need a day off or can I ride afterwards?

-We do advise that the horse has the following day off but this can vary as others may need a few days to adjust.
+In general we do advise that your horse has the following day off but this can vary depending on our findings and treatment options used.
 This will be discussed with you at the session.

 Do I need to be present whilst you treat my horse?

-Yes we do require someone to be present throughout the horses treatment.
-We will need to see them trotted up or lunged at the start of the session and we may have questions to answer whilst we are assessing and treating the horse.
+Yes we do require someone to be present throughout the horses treatment to assist by holding the horse.
+We will need to see them trotted up or lunged during the session and we may have questions that require answering whilst we are assessing and treating the horse.

 How often will my horse need treatment?

-This does depend on the reason for physiotherapy and the individual horse.
-For injury rehabilitation we may be advise regular treatment for the first few weeks and then as progress is made the time between sessions can be extended.
-Often for maintenance physiotherapy we advise treatment 8-12 weeks but again this does depend on the individual and work load/level
+This depends on the reason for physiotherapy and the individual horse.
+For injury rehabilitation we may advise regular treatment initially which will be reviewed depending on the progress made.
+For maintenance physiotherapy we usually advise treatment every 8-12 weeks but this depends on the individual and work load/level.

 How far do you travel?

-CHAPPS physiotherapy covers prodominently Surrey and West Sussex.
-If you are out of this area please do get in touch as we may have clients in your area.
+We predominantly cover Surrey and West Sussex.
+If you are out of this area please do get in touch as we may be able to accommodate your requirements.

 What form of payment do you accept?

 We accept payment via BACS.
-Invoices are issued electronically via email.
+Invoices are issued electronically via email following your appointment.
+Payment is due within 7 days of receipt of the invoice.

 Do you accept insurance claims?